DOI-ONRR/doi-extractives-data/sectors/index.md

 Although total U.S. crude oil production generally declined between 1985 and 2008, it has been increasing since 2008.
 More cost effective drilling technology has helped boost production, especially in North Dakota, Texas, and the offshore Gulf of Mexico.

+For more information on oil, including how it is formed, what products use oil, and the refining process, visit the [Energy Information Agency](http://www.eia.gov/kids/energy.cfm?page=oil_home).

 ###Natural Gas Plant Liquids
 Natural gas plant liquids (NGPL) are liquids that are separated from natural gas at processing plants and are important ingredients for manufacturing plastics and gasoline.
 Propane is the only NGPL that is widely used for heating and cooking.
 Production of NGPL fluctuates with natural gas production, but their share of total U.S. petroleum production has increased from 8% in 1950 to 27% in 2012.